Workers’ Compensation Insurance in Arizona

 Finally, a documented safety program can help lower workers' comp costs.
 A safer workplace means fewer accidents, which helps keep your premium low.

-How does a workers' comp claim work in Arizona?
+How does workers' comp work in Arizona?

 Policies typically include employer's liability insurance, which helps pay a business's legal expenses if an employee blames their injury on the employer's negligence and files a lawsuit.